 4. Education and Work History:

 The second section in the resume format is to mention your education and work history.
-You need to mention details of each school you attended in systematic chronological order, with the respective dates of admission and graduation.
+You need to mention details of each school you attended in a systematic chronological order, with the respective dates of admission and graduation.

 For universities, you have to be little specific and no need to mention the name of the branch or special awards or certificates that you gained while attending the school.
-Just as the school history, you need to write the work history in the chronological order.
+Just as the school history, you need to write the work history in chronological order.

 Unlike other foreign resumes, you do not have to elaborate on your job responsibilities, previous job requirements.